- Fertility and fertilizers

 Note: Phosphorus, P, is a primary nutrient in plant growth.
 The word phosphate, P2O5, refers to the ionic compound containing two atoms of phosphorus and five atoms of oxygen.
 The phosphorus content of fertilizer is measured in percent phosphate.

-Phosphorus levels are naturally adequate in the majority of Colorado soils.
+Phosphorus may be present in high concentrations, however it may not be in a plant available form.
 Deficiencies are most likely to occur in new gardens where the organic matter content is low and the soil has a high pH (7.8 to 8.3).
 A soil test is the best method to determine the need for phosphorus fertilizers.

 Phosphorus is also less available to plants when soil temperatures are cool.
-In the spring, the use of starter fertilizers with phosphorus may be beneficial on herbaceous flowers and vegetable transplants.
+In the spring, the use of starter fertilizers with phosphorus may be beneficial to herbaceous flowers and vegetable transplants.

 Note: Potassium, K, is a primary nutrient in plant growth.
 The word potash, K2O, refers to the ionic compound containing two atoms of potassium and one atom of oxygen.
 The potassium content of fertilizer is measured in percent potash.

 Potassium levels are naturally adequate and even high in most Colorado soils.
 Deficiencies occasionally occur in new gardens low in organic matter and in sandy soils low in organic matter.
 A soil test is the best method to determine the need for potassium fertilizers.